"Did you mean to produce a Stinging Hex?"

 -- Severus Snape and Harry during Occlumency (OP24)

-A fairly low-powered hex that causes a stinging pain in the victim.
+The Stinging Hex is a fairly low-powered hex that causes a stinging pain in the victim and leaves a burn mark (OP24).

 References from the canon